NeuronSphere/hmd-tmpl-modeler/docs/model_branching.rst

    (e.g. 'description changed' or 'extension added')

+The event of merging changes from a collaborating user costs 1 *collaboration credit*

 [fn1]the single owner of a model or a member of the group that owns a model